Published on in Health Tip of the Week

 - Cool for about 10 minutes and cut into “breadsticks.”

-Contributed by: Karen H. Hlywiak, BSN, RN, Kara Feigenbaum, RD, CDE, LDN
+Contributed by: Karen H. Hlywiak, BSN, RN, Kara Feigenbaum, RD, CDCES, LDN

 Categories: Health Tip of the Week